GothenburgBitFactory/tw.org/content/docs/using_dates.md

     $ task waiting
     ...

-There is a `WAITING` virtual tag to select these tasks, but note that you have to use the `all` report with it, otherwise you get conflicts with the other reports that specify a \'pending\' status, because a waiting task is not pending.
+There is a `WAITING` virtual tag to select these tasks, but note that you have to use the `all` report with it, otherwise you get conflicts with the other reports that specify a 'pending' status, because a waiting task is not pending.

 ## The `until` Date

-Now suppose I miss Alice\'s birthday completely.
+Now suppose I miss Alice's birthday completely.
 Shame on me.
-The task would be overdue, but this is the kind of task where I don\'t want to complete it late, I\'d rather just forget it, and wish Alice a belated happy birthday in person.
+The task would be overdue, but this is the kind of task where I don't want to complete it late, I'd rather just forget it, and wish Alice a belated happy birthday in person.
 I could simply delete or complete the task, but there is another option, which is to add an `until` date:

     $ task add Send Alice a birthday card \